CarlosTSoares/Bao-baremetal-LPI/README.md

 # Bao-baremetal-LPI
-Baremetal Guest OS with LPI support drivers
+Baremetal Guest OS with ITS support drivers